Home ≫ Human Trafficking and Sexual Slavery

 Slavery is a harsh reality for millions of people the world over who find themselves trapped in an exploitative and abusive system, bought and sold like objects, and treated with no dignity or human decency.

 How extensive is slavery’s reach?
-Human rights groups estimate that anywhere between 12.3 million and 27 million people are enslaved in forced or bonded labor, child labor, sexual servitude, and involuntary servitude at any given time.
+Human rights groups estimate that about 50 million people are enslaved in forced or bonded labor, child labor, sexual servitude, and involuntary servitude at any given time.

 Slavery exists in a variety of permutations, but all forms of slavery share some common characteristics: slaves are forced to work; are owned or controlled by an “employer”; are dehumanized and treated as commodities; and are physically constrained and unable to move.